Director: Associate Professor John Cramsie (History), (518) 388-8779

 Courses that Build Intellectual Foundations

 Literature (HUL) expands the moral imagination needed to understand one’s self and fellow human beings through literary analysis, interpretation, and reflection.
-Complete any one course listed in the course schedule as HUL from English (EGL), Modern Literature in Translation (MLT), or another department
+Complete any one course designated as HUL or English (EGL), Modern Languages in Translation (MLT), or another department.

 Natural Science with Lab (SCLB) changes the way students think about the natural world when students understand the scientific method and put it to work.
-Complete any one Lab course in Astronomy (AST), Biochemistry (BCH), Biological Sciences (BIO), Chemistry (CHM), Geology (GEO), Physics (PHY), PSY 310 or PSY 313 , or any courses listed in the course schedule as SCLB.
+Complete any one Lab course in Astonomy (AST) Biochemistry (BCH), Biological Sciences (BIO), Chemistry (CHM), Geology (GEO), Physics (PHY), and PSY 310 , PSY 312 or PSY 313.

 Quantitative and Mathematical Reasoning (QMR) equips students with unique insights and skills necessary to solve complex problems.
 Complete any one course from Mathematics (MTH) except MTH 100 or any courses listed in the course schedule as QMR.